 “But our biggest challenge is to understand each of the instruments on the new ship and develop the on board displays, as well as the simulation software for training.”

 They will also have to contend with a larger volume of data being collected.

-“The Aurora Australis tells us the GPS position of the ship once per second, but the Nuyina will tell us our position between 10 and 100 times per second,” Mr Symons said.
+“The Aurora Australis tells us the GPS position of the ship once per second, but the Nuyina will tell us our position between 10 and 100 times per second,” Mr Symonds said.

-The pair are working with a team from the National Marine Facility RV Investigator, which has some of the same instrumentation as Nuyina, allowing them to access example data.
+The pair are working with a team from the Marine National Facility RV Investigator, which has some of the same instrumentation as Nuyina, allowing them to access example data and software.

 It’s a big job, but no one ever said getting the latest DIRT would be easy.

 Australian Antarctic Division